taplivenetwork/taplive/docs/00_project-overview.md

 TapLive is a starting point, an attempt at a new type of network service.

-I don’t know where it will ultimately lead, and I’m not sure if it will succeed, but I’m willing to give it a genuine try with the passion I have left.
+I don’t know where it will ultimately lead, and I’m not sure if it will succeed, But I am willing to give it a sincere try with my enthusiasm.

 TapLive is not just a platform; it’s a redefinition of “human collaboration boundaries.”